 Tidal Basin cherry trees

-In the spring season, cherry trees explode into bloom with bright, magnificent, pink colors.
+In the spring, cherry trees bloom in bright, magnificent pink colors.
 Get a family portrait done with a backdrop of amazing pink hues.

 Fourth of July fireworks

 Don’t forget the camera for these fantastic fireworks.
 Undoubtedly one of the biggest fireworks shows in the country, the fireworks over the National Mall are something to be seen in person.
 With massive colors and loud booms, this spectacle is fun for the entire family.

 Celebrate the rich culture and history of the U.S. during the June and July festival.
 Explore and experience folk culture with food, music, and dance.
 With food, music, and dancing, what more could you ask for in a family outing?

 Don’t miss out on this massive 75-foot tall tree at CityCenter DC.
 The annual lighting of the tree happens each year before Christmas.
 Spectators from all over the nation come to see this beautiful tree being lit.

 Take your chance to sled down one of the nation’s most famous buildings and its hill, Capitol Hill.
 Or travel north to Fort Reno and sled down two of D.C.’s highest points.
 During a snowstorm, you’ll enjoy a beautiful winter view of the National Mall.
 Both children and adults can sled down the hills with great joy!

 Which Smithsonian museums are the best for kids?

 The National Museum of Natural History is one of the most visited Smithsonian museums.
 It is a great hit for kids interested in our natural world, from looking at Dinosaur Fossils to visiting the butterfly house.